96boards/website/96boards.org/Projects/SUBMIT.md

 - Provide commit message.
 This message should briefly describe all that is commited, along with anything that might be missing.
 - Sign your Commit:
    - `Signed-off-by: FirstName LastName <Email@domain.org>`
-- Commit changed (click commit changes button)
+- Commit changes (click commit changes button)

 ## Step 5: Submit Pull Request